anbox-cloud/discourse-docs/exp/anbox-cloud.md

 * **Anbox Management Service (AMS)** - AMS is the management tool for Anbox Cloud.
 It handles all aspects of the application and instance life cycle, including application and image update, while ensuring high density, performance, and fast startup times.

   Users can connect to AMS via CLI or HTTP API calls on port 8444.
-AMS is installed as a snap on each of the control nodes and interacts with Anbox Cloud instances, requesting and releasing resources as per demand.
+AMS is installed as a snap on each of the control nodes and interacts with the instances, requesting and releasing resources as per demand.

 * **Anbox Management Client (AMC)**  - You can choose to install AMC on other machines to [control AMS remotely](https://discourse.ubuntu.com/t/how-to-control-ams-remotely/17774), but it is generally installed together with AMS.
 A developer or system administrator will manage AMS through the command line interface (AMC) or through custom-built tools interacting with the AMS HTTP API.